FlaviusHouk/CBS/Readme.md

 * Other CBS project (type 3)

     Here depName is the path to another project definition.
-All these dependencies will be build before "current" project.
+All these dependencies will be build before(after building object files) "current" project.

 ### Delete dependency